Public Records & Services in Riceville

 Frequently Asked Questions

 To register to vote in Riceville, Pennsylvania, residents can register online through the Pennsylvania Department of State's website, by mail, or in person at the Crawford County elections office.
 Pennsylvania requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Pennsylvania Department of State's voter lookup tool.
-For local municipal elections in Riceville, contact the Crawford County Clerk's office for schedules and ballot information.
+For local county and state elections (Riceville is an unincorporated community in Crawford County and does not hold municipal elections), contact the Crawford County Clerk's office for schedules and ballot information.

 Property records for Riceville, Pennsylvania are maintained by the Crawford Board of Assessment Appeals's Office and the Crawford Recorder of Deeds.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Crawford County, including parcels in Riceville.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
 The Crawford Recorder of Deeds maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Pennsylvania counties provide online property record searches through their county websites.
-For in-person requests, visit the Crawford County offices at the county courthouse.
 The Crawford County Treasurer handles property tax payments and tax sale information.